Shang-Chi and the Legend of the Ten Rings: Writing

-Having Shang-Chi surrounded by "many strong women" formed out of the relationship between Shang-Chi and Wenwu, with them being supporting characters to him while also being on their own narrative arcs.
-Cretton stated that having "women who are kind of kicking his butt into gear throughout the movie just felt right".
-Cretton's three sisters and his wife helped inspire Katy, Xialing, Ying Nan, and Ying Li.
-Speaking to the relationship between Shang-Chi and Katy, Cretton enjoyed being able to show a strong, "deeply caring" friendship that is rarely seen in superhero films, adding that it never felt right to have the two characters end up in a romantic relationship since it would have been forced.
+Cretton felt it was important to have "many strong women" around Shang-Chi that were "kicking his butt into gear" in contrast to the relationship between Shang-Chi and his father Wenwu (the film's version of the Mandarin).
+These supporting characters also have their own narrative arcs.
+Cretton's three sisters and his wife helped inspire the characters Katy, Xialing, Ying Nan, and Ying Li.
+Speaking to the relationship between Shang-Chi and Katy, Cretton enjoyed being able to show a strong, "deeply caring" friendship that is rarely seen in superhero films, adding that it would have felt forced to have the two characters end up in a romantic relationship together.
 Yeoh requested a scene be added between her character Ying Nan and Zhang's Xialing that would empower Xialing to "step out of the shadows for the first time"; this scene became an important part of Xialing's journey in the film and was one of the many scenes that also addressed the sexism presented in the story.
 Cretton felt seeing Xialing become the new head of the Ten Rings organization in the film's post-credits scene was reflective of her beginning to take control of her life.
 Various versions of the scene existed throughout the production before it was moved to be after the credits since they thought it was "a juicy idea for where the story might go in the future".
-Cretton also noted there was more material created regarding the ten rings that was purposely withheld to be explored in future projects.